nemesis1988/laravel-rest/README.md

 ## Using

-Extend You controllers from Nemesis\Rest\Controllers\ApiController and use action traits for him/
+Extend You controllers from Nemesis\LaravelRest\Controllers\ApiController and use action traits for him/

-In Nemesis\Rest\Traits\Actions\* isset CRUD operations for controller
+In Nemesis\LaravelRest\Traits\Actions\* isset CRUD operations for controller

 You need to set $modelClass variable in controller and using action traits